-(Data are not yet available online for Security applications, which are still in a development phase).
+- Copernicus Security Service data: http://copernicus.eu/main/security (Data is not yet available online for Security applications, which is still in a development phase).

-For the Land-, Atmosphere- and Marine-related services, anyone can have access to data but registration is mandatory.
+For the Land, Atmosphere and Marine services, anyone can access the data but registration is mandatory.
 Registration is free-of-charge.

 For the time being, there is no common registration facility.
-Users interested in data coming from several web portals must therefore register on each web portal.
+Users interested in data coming from several web portals must therefore register on each web portal separately.

 For the Emergency Management service, data production can be triggered only by “authorized users” but the maps produced by the service are available on the service web portal and can be downloaded without registering.